ginopalazzo/ginopalazzo.github.io/_posts/2018-02-02-madrid-neighborhood-monthly-parking.markdown

 **How?**

 The field geocode is the string join between the district's and the neighbourhood's code.
-That's how [Spanish National Stadistical Institute](http://www.ine.es/) and [Madrid CityHall Open Data](https://datos.madrid.es/) represent it.
+That's how [Spanish National Statistical Institute](http://www.ine.es/) and [Madrid CityHall Open Data](https://datos.madrid.es/) represent it.

-And I found a really nice and well mantained [TopoJSON of Madrid][martgnz-madrid] with the neighbourhoods and districts borders made by [martgnz][martgnz].
+And I found a really nice and well maintained [TopoJSON of Madrid][martgnz-madrid] with the neighbourhoods and districts borders made by [martgnz][martgnz].

-I use d3.js to visualize the median prices of each neighbourhood by a grey scale (lighter lower, darker higher prices).
+I use d3.js to visualize the median prices of each neighbourhood by a gray scale (lighter lower, darker higher prices).

 As we expected the prices in the city center are the highest:
 + high purchasing power